John J. Ryan

-John Joseph Ryan (April 3, 1886 – April 7, 1950) was an American football and basketball player and coach.
-He served as the head football coach at the College of St. Thomas in Saint Paul, Minnesota from 1911 to 1912, at Marquette University from 1917 to 1921, and at the University of Wisconsin from 1923 to 1924, compiling a career college football record of 44–11–11.
+John Joseph Ryan (April 3, 1886 – April 7, 1950) was an American college football and college basketball player and coach.
+He served as the head football coach at the College of St. Thomas in Saint Paul, Minnesota from 1911 to 1912, at Marquette University from 1917 to 1921, and at the University of Wisconsin from 1923 to 1924, compiling a career college football head coaching record of 44–11–11.
 Ryan was also the head basketball coach at Marquette from 1917 to 1920, tallying a mark of 13–9.

 Early life and playing career

 Ryan was born on April 3, 1886, in Waterbury, Connecticut.
 He first attended New Hampshire College of Agriculture and the Mechanic Arts (which later became the University of New Hampshire), where he played quarterback on the 1906 New Hampshire football team.
 Ryan then attended Dartmouth College, where he played football, basketball, and baseball.
 He was captain of the 1910 Dartmouth football team.